Next Generation Imaging

 Do you want to be sure about your baby's physical and genetic health as early as possible?
 Feel Confident with our Early Baby Test* at 12 weeks of pregnancy

-We are world-renown leaders in the early detection of fetal anomalies and we are committed to providing information for parents regarding the health of their baby as early as possible.
+We are world-renowned leaders in the early detection of fetal anomalies and we are committed to providing information for parents regarding the health of their baby as early as possible.
 We have introduced the Early Baby Test (Early Fetal Test), which is a next-generation screening method combining the Early Baby Scan (Early Fetal Scan) and Harmony Test (NIPT).

 This unique first-trimester reassurance package is able to confirm baby's physical and genetic health as early as at 12 weeks.